All Episodes

 They voted against cutting taxes for working men and women.

-And you know, it's a foreign policy.
+And, you know, it's a foreign policy.

-I don't think you you've never seen a president that willing to expend political energy and capital like President Trump to bring peace around the world.
+I don't think you've never seen a president that willing to expend political energy and capital like President Trump to bring peace around the world.

-He's a friend of the program, uh Alan Wilson is with us.
+Alan Wilson is with us.

 Well, good for us, Sean, that they are ending up on the wrong side of all of them.

-The best revenge Donald Trump can have and that the Republican Party can have is success implementing pro law enforcement, pro security policies to deliver real results to the American people.
+The best revenge Donald Trump can have and that the Republican Party can have is success implementing pro-law enforcement, pro-security policies to deliver real results to the American people.

 What is it about this party that if Trump does it, they've got to hate it?